2021 Machine Learning - Computer Coding Challenge!

 - Power BI as a service with Azure (for data visualization)

-Limited technical support will be available prior to the MATE ROV Finals event.
 Please consult the documents above.
-However, if you are stuck and need some help, post your questions on the Azure Challenge forum located here: https://forums.marinetech2.org/viewforum.php?f=27.
+However, if you are stuck and need some help, post your questions on the Machine Learning Challenge forum located here: https://forums.marinetech2.org/viewforum.php?f=27.